hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![Set Enviroment](/img/postman-create-environment-variable.png "Set baseUrl under this environment under the workspace")

 Next, import the DSCC API definition into this workspace.
 Note that you will be importing the storage-api.yaml rather than JSON; nevertheless, Postman can recognize the DSCC API in either format.
-To save the time required for importing, you can uncheck the Create Documentation button.
+To save the time required for importing, you can uncheck the **Create Documentation** button.
 If need be, the documentation can be created after the importing.

 ![Select upload files to import API](/img/postman-import-api.png "Upload API definition")

-Select the DSCC API definition in yaml format that was downloaded from the [HPE DSCC API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) by clicking on the "Download YAML" button as shown below.
+Select the DSCC API definition in yaml format that was downloaded from the [HPE DSCC API documentation](https://console-us1.data.cloud.hpe.com/doc/api/v1/) by clicking on the **Download YAML** button as shown below.

 ![Download the API definition](/img/download-dscc-api-definition.png "Save the API definition")